SCLC Logo

 Location: Shasta District Fairgrounds, Fusaro Hall

-3 Units ACL Pro Logger Credits | 3 LANC Qualified Logging Professional Credits (QLP)
+2 Units ACL Pro Logger Credits

-9:00 a.m.
-Exhibits Open at Shasta District Fairgrounds
+9:00 a.m. - Exhibits Open at Shasta District Fairgrounds

 9:00 a.m. to Conclusion – “Log Loader Skills Competition”

-Location: Shasta District Fairgrounds, Fairgrounds East Parking Lot
+Location: Shasta District Fairgrounds, Fairgrounds East Parking Lot.

 Test your log loading skills in the SCLC Log Loader Skills Competition.
 Along with bragging rights, awards will be given for 1st through 5th place.
-To participate in this event, Loader Operators must be a SCLC “Member” and are required to be sponsored by a company or be an owner/operator.

-Contact: Gary Warner (530) 941-4655 or 241-4000 | Email: gwarnerinc1@sbcglobal.net
+Contact: Gary Warner (530) 941-4655 or 241-4000 email: [email protected]

 9:00 a.m. to Conclusion – “Excavator Rodeo”